 There is a rigorous application process that requires the applicant to fill out a lengthy application.
 The applicant must get fingerprinted by MPD.
 The applicant must further declare under penalty of perjury that he or she is not prohibited under federal, state, or District law from possessing a firearm.
 The applicant must also declare under penalty of perjury they will use the firearm for lawful purposes and shall be responsible for complying with all DC laws.

 The Metropolitan Police Department will investigate each aspect of the application before issuing the permit.
 There are also a number of provisions that permit law enforcement to revoke an existing license.
 Moreover, if your application is denied, the regulations spell out a process to appeal the decision.
 Finally, out of state residents may also register to carry a concealed firearm in DC.
 However, there are significant restrictions and regulations governing that process as well.

-Bottom line is if you are coming from out of state its best to leave your firearm outside the District unless you want to end up in the crosshairs of DC’s strict gun laws.
+Bottom line is if you are coming from out of state its best to leave your firearm outside the District.
+Also, remember that DC firearm registration requirements are additional and separate from obtaining a concealed carry permit.
 If you or someone you know happens to get arrested in DC for a gun or firearm offense, contact Scrofano Law PC immediately for a full case evaluation.